ejscribner/couchbase-tutorials/tutorial/markdown/nodejs/quickstart-nextjs/quickstart-nextjs.md

 - We've included a `.env.default` file which is used for testing and gitpod instances of the project to ensure smooth setup in these environments.

 - In the completed quickstart code, fetch URLs use a dynamic `origin` variable instead of hard coding `http://localhost:3000` to ensure requests work when running in other environments.
-We use [next-absolute-url](https://www.npmjs.com/package/next-absolute-url) for this.

 ## Conclusion